ranjannalini10/energy_appliance_prediction/README.md

 Press_mm_hg: The pressure in mm of mercury

-RH_out: The outdoor humidity level in %
+RH_out: The outdoor humidity level in prcentage

 Windspeed: The wind speed in m/s